Women in the United States: United States House of Representatives

 The first woman elected to the United States House of Representatives was in 1917, Jeannette Rankin, who represented Montana.
 Women who served before her were finishing someone else's term who died in office or had resigned.

 In 2007, Nancy Pelosi was elected the 52nd Speaker of the House of Representatives.
 Pelosi is the only woman in U.S. history to serve as Speaker.
 In 2019 she was again elected Speaker for the 2nd time (55th) and the first former Speaker to return to the position since 1955.
-Pelosi is the second highest ranking female elected official and second in the presidential line of succession.
+As Speaker, Pelosi was the second highest ranking female elected official and second in the presidential line of succession.

 As of 2021, there are 119 women of 435 total in the U.S. House of Representatives, 88 Democrats, 31 Republicans.

 United States Senate

 In its first 130 years in existence, the Senate was entirely male.
 In 1931, Hattie Wyatt Caraway was the first woman to win election to the United States Senate.
 Margaret Chase Smith was the first woman to serve in both the House and the Senate in 1949.
 In 1992, an unprecedented four women were elected to the Senate, Patty Murray, Dianne Feinstein, Barbara Boxer and Carol Moseley Braun who was also the first woman of color in the Senate.
 Today, of 100 members of the U.S. Senate, there are 24 women senators, 16 Democrats and 8 Republicans.